-He sat on the park bench and, for the first time in his memory, his mind was truly blank.
+He sat on the park bench and for the first time in his memory his mind was truly blank.
 All was silent.
 All was dark.
-It was probably 3am but the clouds hid the moon and the stars and no light was nearby, but in the darkness his mind began to reel to life and his eyes projected into his mind the events that made him.
+It was probably close to three in the morning but the clouds hid the moon and the stars and no light was nearby.
+In the darkness, his mind began to reel to life and his eyes projected into his mind the events that made him.

 Though he could not see it, he felt the handle of the knife protruding from his chest.
 He dared not move for fear of shifting the blade.
 It was surely near its mark.
 If he removed it, he’d bleed out in seconds.
 If he left it in, he’d bleed out in several minutes.
 If he moved, he’d bleed out in one.
 Through all action and inaction, he would die.
 He was dying.

 He had assurances that he was out.
 He knew those assurances were false.
 Just lies hidden behind smiles.
 He knew.
 He’d told a few himself.
 He just thought he’d had more time.
-Perhaps if he hadn’t stopped by the store he may have made it home, but he wanted to get something for everyone before their impromptu cross country trip.
-They may have been in Pennsylvania by now.
-But he was stuck on a park bench at the edge of winter looking out at the river on a moonless night just listening as the water trickled by, not yet frozen but lethal nonetheless.
+Perhaps if he hadn’t stopped by the store he may have made it home, but he wanted to get something for everyone before their impromptu trip out of the country.
+But he was stuck on a park bench at the edge of winter looking out at the river on a moonless night.
+Just listening as the water trickled by, not yet frozen but lethal nonetheless.
 He wondered if Margaret was up worrying about him or sleeping soundly in bed expecting he’d be home by dawn.
 Maybe she was rocking Lilith to sleep.
 James was surely somewhere in dreamland.
 The kid could sleep through the apocalypse.

 He had one last choice to make before the cold took him.
 He reached up and gripped the handle of the knife.
 A sharp pain ran through him, but he ignored it as he yanked the steel from his chest.
 Heat evaporated off the blade.
 Heat it had stolen from his blood.
-He dropped it but never heard the clank it made on the stone beneath him.
+He dropped it but never heard it hit the stone beneath him.